VU21CSEN0101484/star-pattern/README.md

 OUTPUT:

-nter the number of rows: 5
+Enter the number of rows: 5
 *
 * *
 * * *